taburetkin/yaff-routing/README.md

 // execution order for /somepage is
 // handler1 -> handler3 -> routeHandler1 -> routeHandler2

-// Now lets add handler before
+// Now lets add middleware before
 // for this we will use `routing.use` instead of `routing.get` routing.use('somepage', routeHandler3);
 // execution order for /somepage is